-In chapter 4, the core A4.1 work performed to move from functional and operational requirements (sec.
-3.1) into the logical and functional architecture views described in chapter 3 is presented.
+This chapter explains the motivation behind a reference design framework for CCAM services (sec.4.1) and then describes the SHOW architecture views produced by following the methodology described in sec.
+3.1 (system conceptual view, system functional view, system layer view).
+Starting from the system conceptual view, the system functional and operational requirements (sec.
+4.3) are derived and based on those, the functional architecture views are defined.
 Chapters 5 and 6 that follow complement this work by adding the deployment diagrams of the SHOW Dashboard service (chapter 5) and two of the SHOW advanced CCAM services (chapter 6) as an exercise to create a service-oriented deployment view.